This French madeleine cookies recipe yields soft cake-like cookies. They are known for their shell-like shapes and spongy texture.

 madeleine cookies on baking sheet with dusting of confectioners' sugar and lemon zest

-madeleines on parchment paper with lemon slices and dusting of confectioners' sugar
+madeleines on a plate with a dusting of confectioners' sugar.

 Get the Recipe: French Madeleine Cookies